thisdot/tech-conferences/README.md

 [React Advanced](https://reactadvanced.com/)

-A conference about modern web development with React, React Native, GraphQL and TypeScript.Get a chance to connect with the global network of field experts and explore react.js.<br>
+A conference about modern web development with React, React Native, GraphQL and TypeScript.
+Get a chance to connect with the global network of field experts and explore React.js.<br>
 **City and State**: London<br>
 **Country**: England